PubeshKumaarKS/Flame-Sensor-using-LPC2148/README.md

 # Flame-Sensor-using-LPC2148
-This project is about a fire alarm system which detects flame/ fire in a place.
-I did this project by using LPC 2148 microcontroller.8
+This project is about a fire alarm system that detects flame/ fire in a place.
+I did this project by using an LPC 2148 microcontroller.
+So basically, the flame sensor attached to the microcontroller is always detecting flame.
+The flame sensor measures IR (Infrared Radiation) from the surroundings.
+When the IR range flame is detected the sensor gives an output of 1.
+This triggers the microcontroller to alert the system by sending a message to the LCD.
+This can be implemented in factories and workshops to prevent human loss.